 Are apprenticeships well paid?

-The minimum wage for an apprentice under the age of 19 is £3.40 an hour.
+The minimum wage for an apprentice under the age of 19 is £3.70 an hour.
 This is for a minimum of 30 hour working week.
-After the first year this increases to £4.00 an hour for under 18s and £5.55 for 18-20 year olds.
-For people over the age of 20 the hourly rate is £7.38 an hour.
+After the first year this increases to £4.20 an hour for under 18s and £5.90 for 18-20 year olds.
+For people aged of 21-24 the hourly rate is £7.38 an hour.
 Irrespective of age the apprentice can be paid £3.70 in the first year of their apprenticeship.
 The rates change every April.